pouriap/TinyRF/README.md

 ## Features
 * Built-in error checking
 * Built-in sequence numbering
-* Data transmission speeds up to 1000bps (2500bps with calibrated clock)
+* Data transmission speeds up to 1000bps (2000bps with calibrated oscillator)
 * Ability to disable features in order to preserve memory space
-* Small memory footprint: 176 bytes Flash, 1 byte RAM with all features enabled.
-(Using [MicroCore](https://github.com/MCUdude/MicroCore) with LTO enabled)
+* Small memory footprint: 176 bytes Flash, 1 byte RAM with all features enabled

 **Transmitter MCU support:** ATtiny13 or any other AVR microcontroller you can program with Arduino IDE.